CharlieT-H/musical-bassoon/Requirements/Problem_1.md

 * Print "FizzBuzz" if the number is divisible by both 3 and 5.
 * Otherwise, print the number itself.

+Ensure the responses are printed to  the console.

 The Initial Counting Loop, and Unit tests have been written, you just need to implement the FizzBuzz logic inside the loop.